Frameworks & Strategy

 Example: a technical writer documenting a financial trading API benefits from domain knowledge of trading terminology, market mechanics, and regulatory requirements - allowing them to write clearer explanations of rate limiting during market hours or authentication requirements for different account types

-Related Terms: API, Diátaxis, docs-as-ecosystem, DSL, end-user software engineer, information architecture, knowledge management, ontology, RAG, taxonomy, technical communication
+Related Terms: API, curse of knowledge, Diátaxis, docs-as-ecosystem, DSL, end-user software engineer, information architecture, knowledge management, ontology, progressive disclosure, RAG, taxonomy, technical communication

 Source: Parson: "API documentation - What software engineers can teach us" by Stephanie Steinhardt